nvdaes/readFeeds/readme.md

 * If a feed named tempFeed is created, please rename it, as this file could be replaced when needed to create a feed whose name already exists.
 * The feed set as the default can't be removed.
 The addressFile feed will be use as the default when the configuration is reset, so it can't be deleted.
+* The Filter by edit box can be placed after the list of feeds from NVDA's menu, Preferences, Settings, Read feeds category.

 #### Copy feeds folder ####